Fathm Supplier Code of Conduct

-A work week must not exceed 60 hours, including overtime, except in emergency or unusual situations.
 A standard work week (one without overtime) must not exceed 48 hours.
 All overtime must be voluntary meaning workers must be given a choice about whether to undertake overtime.

 Working hours will include the minimum breaks and rest periods set by law.
 Workers will be allowed at least one day off every seven days.